History of France

 industrial growth began to slow down, unemployment increased, and

 inflation rose to a high level.
-Part of the economic trouble resulted from
+Part of the economic trouble resulted

-of its petroleum.
+imports most of its petroleum.

 Pompidou died in April 1974.
-The Gaullist Party, which had supported de
+The Gaullist Party, which had supported

-Gaulle and Pompidou, split into a number of separate groups in the
+de Gaulle and Pompidou, split into a number of separate groups in the

 presidential election that followed in May.
-These groups supported various
+These groups supported

-The Gaullists and a group of parties that supported Giscard won a majority
+The Gaullists and a group of parties that supported Giscard won a

-were their main opponents.
+Communist parties were their main opponents.

-The loss of most of its colonial empire has relieved France of the cost of
+The loss of most of its colonial empire has relieved France of the

 Socialists win power.
 Politically, France moved sharply to the left in